a-n-rose/language-classifier/README.md

 2) Structure the speech files so that in your cwd all the English (or whatever language files) are located in a subdirectory called 'English' and German files in a 'German' subdirectory.
 The name of each subdirectory will be used as the categorical label for the speech files within them.
 (It doesn't matter if the wave/zip files are in additional subdirectories within the language (i.e. 'English', 'German') folder, just as long as they are within their corresponding language directory.)

+Note: when extracting MFCCs, this script expects a one-to-one ratio of speaker and wavefile/tgzfile.
+It assigns each wavefile and tgzfile to either the train, validate, or test data sets.
+This is to avoid mixing a speaker's data between groups.
+If this doesn't work with your data, ignore the column 'dataset'.
+Another way you could create train, validate, and test datasets is to create them as subdirectories of the cwd (i.e. 'English_train', 'English_test') and place the corresponding audio files into those subdirectories.

 3) *Before* running the script 'speech2mfcc_w_wo_noise_wav_tgz.py':
 * Check the global variables, i.e. database name, the noise group label, etc.
 * If you want to apply noise, have a noise wavefile in the cwd and input that into the script